chsuong/starter-hugo-academic/content/_index.md

         “Ubiquitous but Heterogenenous: International Organizations’ Influence on Public Opinion in China, Brazil, Japan, and Sweden” With Scott Desposato and Erik Gartzke.
 Older version available at SSRN: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4262069.
 R&R, IR of the Asia-Pacific.

         “Rethinking the Tradeoffs of Within-Subjects Designs in International Relations Experiments.”
 With Scott Desposato and Erik Gartzke.
 Under Review.
+Early draft available at: https://osf.io/preprints/socarxiv/rn38x

         “Public Hawkishness Toward Territorial Disputes: Evidence from China.”
 With Scott Desposato and Erik Gartzke.
 Under Review.